Improved bounds for 1-independent percolation on $\mathbb{Z}^n$: Upper bounds on pmax(Z 2)

 where $S$ runs over all subsets of $E$, $e$ runs over all edges induced by $S_{(0,0)}$ or $S_{(1,0)}$ that are vertex-disjoint from all edges in $S$, and $f$ runs over the edges $\{(1,0),(2,0)\}$ and $\{(1,1),(2,1)\}$ that are vertex-disjoint from all edges in~$S$.
 The first of these optimisation problems yields a suitable value for $p_{i+1}$ and the second yields a suitable value for $p'_{i+1}$.

 Running the above LP problems with $\theta=0.18$ using the \texttt{Gurobi} optimisation package we can find suitable values for $p_i$ and~$p'_i$, which we checked by confirming that the dual LP problem was feasible.
 The results are listed in Table~\ref{table:pi}.
-For $k=13$ we see that $p_k,p'_k\ge 0.8639$, and hence the model percolates by the results of~\cite{balister05}. \end{proof}
+For $k=13$ we see that $p_k,p'_k\ge 0.8639$, and hence the model percolates by the results of~\cite{balister2005continuum}. \end{proof}

+We remark that there is no need to use the same value of $\theta$ for every renormalisation in the proof of Theorem~\ref{thm:z2-upper-bound}.
+Indeed, it seems rather unlikely that the optimal sequence of $\theta$ values is constant.
+We have, however, been unable to find a sequence that gives $\pmax(\Z^2) \leq 0.8456$.
 Note that taking $\theta=0$ in the above, so that the $\cL_u$ are as illustrated in Figure~\ref{fig:z2-upper-bound}, yields only $\pmax(\Z^2)\leq 0.8463$.
-Moreover the rather simpler homogeneous renormalisation where we take $\cL_u=S_u^{0,0}$ for all $u$, so that in the renormalised model we assume all edges are open with the same probability, gives $\pmax(\Z^2)\leq 0.8493$.
+Moreover, the rather simpler homogeneous renormalisation where we take $\cL_u=S_u^{0,0}$ for all $u$, so that in the renormalised model we assume all edges are open with the same probability, gives $\pmax(\Z^2)\leq 0.8493$.

-The renormalisation used in the proof of Theorem~\ref{thm:z2-upper-bound} can be combined with some ideas from~\cite{balister05} to give the following corollary.
+The renormalisation used in the proof of Theorem~\ref{thm:z2-upper-bound} can be combined with some ideas from~\cite{balister2005continuum} to give the following corollary.

 \begin{corollary} In any model in $\cD_{\ge 0.8457}(\Z^2)$ and for any $C>0$, the probability that there is an open path crossing the rectangle $[0,Cn]\times[0,n]$ from left to right tends to $1$ as $n\to\infty$.
-In particular, there are almost surely open cycles enclosing any bounded region of the plane. \end{corollary} \begin{proof} We recall from Theorem~2 from~\cite{balister05} that a much simpler $2\times2$ renormalisation argument gives that if the original model is in $\cD_{\ge 1-q}(\Z^2)$ then the renormalised model lies in $\cD_{\ge 1-10q^2}(\Z^2)$.
-Indeed, we just take the good event $E_{uv}$ to be the event that there is a component meeting at least three out of the four vertices in each of $S_u$ and $S_v$.
+In particular, there are almost surely open cycles enclosing any bounded region of the plane. \end{corollary} \begin{proof} We recall from Theorem~2 from~\cite{balister2005continuum} that a much simpler $2\times2$ renormalisation argument gives that if the original model is in $\cD_{\ge 1-q}(\Z^2)$ then the renormalised model lies in $\cD_{\ge 1-10q^2}(\Z^2)$.
+Indeed, suppose each edge is open with probability at least $1-q$ and take the good event $E_{uv}$ to be the event that there is a component meeting at least three out of the four vertices in each of $S_u$ and $S_v$.
 If this fails, we must have at least one of the following ten sets of edges closed\footnote{For each of the first three columns, having at least one of the two edges present in both upper and lower sets implies the corresponding $2\times2$ square has at least three vertices in the same component.
 The last two columns ensure that these components connect up.}

 Hence, $\Prb(E_{uv})\ge 1-10q^2$.
 Note that this lower bound on edge probabilities also applies to the renormalisation used in the proof of Theorem~\ref{thm:z2-upper-bound}, since the good events there contain the good events here.
 Thus, once $p_k,p'_k>0.9$ in the proof of Theorem~\ref{thm:z2-upper-bound} (see Table~\ref{table:pi}), we can inductively choose $p_{i+1}=p'_{i+1}=1-10q_i^2$ where $q_i=1-\min\{p_i,p'_i\}$ for all $i\ge k$.
 It is clear that then $p_i\to 1$ rapidly as $i\to\infty$.